 - Sepsis.
 This potentially life-threatening condition is caused by the body releasing chemicals into the bloodstream to fight infection.
 In sepsis, the body overreacts to the chemicals, triggering changes that can lead to multiple organ failure.

 - Death.
-Both of the above complications can lead to death.
+Both of the above complications may lead to death.

 People with chronic mesenteric ischemia can develop:

 - Fear of eating.
-This occurs because of the after-meal pain associated with the condition.
+This happens because of the after-meal pain associated with the condition.

-- Unintentional weight loss.
+- Weight loss that isn't intended.
 This can occur as a result of the fear of eating.

 - Acute-on-chronic mesenteric ischemia.
-Symptoms of chronic mesenteric ischemia can progress, leading to the acute form of the condition.
+Symptoms of chronic mesenteric ischemia can get worse, leading to the acute form of the condition.